 Every state’s laws dictate the deadlines to file and enforce a bond claim.
 Most states also have deadlines to send preliminary notices.

 If you’re an equipment lessor working on a public project, this guide is essential reading to ensure you get paid.
 Find out:

-- The ways in which preliminary notice can impact your right to a bond claim
+- • How a bond claim works to get subcontractors paid on public projects• The ways in which preliminary notice can impact your right to a bond claim

 • Who should receive a bond claim and how to send one

 • Enforcement tactics to ensure you get paid for equipment you rented out